gregorias/coop.nvim/How it works.md

 ### Cancellation

-Tasks come with a cancel method `task.cancel` that cancels a running task.
+Tasks come with a cancel method, `task.cancel`, that cancels a running task.
-`task.cancel` resumes the tasks and causes `error("cancelled")` to be thrown inside the body.
+`task.cancel` resumes the tasks and causes `error("cancelled")` to be thrown inside the task’s body.
-This is achieved by having a `cancelled` inside the task table and checking for it inside `task.yield`:
+This is achieved by having a `cancelled` flag inside the task table and checking for the flag inside `task.yield`:

 ```lua
 task.yield = function(...)